peyronnet-group/blog/content/en/blog/synsapsy-write-version-130/index.md

 We are excited to announce that Synapsy Write v1.3 is now available.
 This version brings UI improvements and fixes.

-_Note: This changelog also includes changes made in hotfixes (1.3.1, 1.3.2)_
+_Note: This changelog also includes changes made in hotfixes (1.3.1, 1.3.2 and 1.3.3)_

 ## Changelog